Fully integration Redmine-SVN (as Gforge-CVS)

 As comparison, Gforge does this integration with CVS.

-#1 Updated by Thimios Dimopulos over 13 years ago
+Updated by Thimios Dimopulos about 14 years ago

 I am in the process of implementing the same setup.
 I was hoping that i would be able to configure subversion access to be controlled according to the roles defined in redmine.

 Bruno Prado's feature request suggests that this is not possible.
 Could someone confirm that?